North American F-86D Sabre

 The North American F-86D/K/L Sabre (initially known as the YF-95 and widely known informally as the "Sabre Dog") is an American transonic jet interceptor.
-Developed for the United States Air Force in the late 1940s, it was an interceptor derivative of the North American F-86 Sabre.
-While the original F-86 Sabre was conceived as a day fighter, the F-86D was specifically developed as an all-weather interceptor.
+While the original North American F-86 Sabre was conceived as a day fighter, the F-86D was specifically developed as an all-weather interceptor for the United States Air Force in the late 1940s.
 Originally designated as the YF-95 during development and testing, it was re-designated the F-86D before production began, despite only sharing 25% commonality of parts with the original F-86.
 Production models of the F-86D/K/L differed from other Sabres in that they had a larger fuselage, a larger afterburning engine, and a distinctive nose radome.
 The most-produced Sabre Dog variants (the "D" and "G" models) also mounted no guns, unlike the Sabre with its six M3 Browning .50 caliber machine guns, instead mounting unguided Folding-Fin Aerial Rocket (FFAR) “Mighty Mouse” rockets.
 The "K" and "L" Sabre Dog variants mounted four 20mm M24A1 cannon.